 Our students, ages five through twelve, are divided between a kindergarten and three multi-age classes based on levels of neurological development.
 The curriculum is constructed to match the different ages.
 Piaget was correct when he stated that children are not simply little adults.
 They actually perceive the world in different ways at different ages.

-Our youngest students, the Minis, ages six through nine, spend more time in play and integrative games than the older ones.
+Our youngest mixed-age class, the Minis, ages six through eight, spend more time in play and integrative games than the older ones.
 A strong foundation makes for later academic ease and success.
-In the classroom jigsaw puzzles, logic games, boxes of crayons and counting blocks dominate the room.
-The first goal is to establish a group of young ones who can sit still, listen to a story and color.
-After such control, the further developpment is merely a matter of time and focus.
+In the classroom, jigsaw puzzles, logic games, boxes of crayons and counting blocks dominate the room.
+The Minis work on writing, language arts, reading and basic math operations, at his/her own level and pace, with plenty of teacher support.

 Our curriculum and community assist young scholar-citizens to better know themselves, interact in harmony with others, and become ever more grounded in successful strategies for future academic achievement and joy of life.